odin-lang/odin-lang.org/content/docs/overview.md

 ```

 ## Procedures
-In Odin, a procedure is something that can do work, which some languages call _functions_ or _methods_.
-A procedure literal in Odin is defined with the `proc` keyword:
+In Odin, a procedure is something that can do work.
+Some languages call these _functions_ or _methods_.
+A procedure literal is defined with the `proc` keyword:

 ```odin
 fibonacci :: proc(n: int) -> int {